 - Low cut tops, crop/vest tops etc.

-Footwear is part of overall dress and is generally expected to be safe, sensible, in good repair, smart and clean.
+Footwear is part of the overall dress and is generally expected to be safe, sensible, in good repair, smart and clean.
 Footwear is also important for safety and some footwear for example flip flops might not generally be acceptable.
-What about high heels – is this a safety concern for all or particular roles ?
+What about high heels – is this a safety concern for all or particular roles?
 Some roles may require specific footwear e.g. steel toe caps.

 As always particular circumstances may need to be taken into account and exceptions made for example someone with swollen felt due to health or pregnancy.

 It is not just clothing that should be covered by a dress code.
-Other issues might need to considered – some more controversial than others:
+Other issues might need to consider – some more controversial than others: Tattoos

 - Are you happy for tattoos to be visible ?
 Maybe except where they are deemed to be offensive or inappropriate in which case you may require them to be covered.